nlsandler/c-compiler-implementations/README.md

 * [Gnomeball/C-Compiler](https://github.com/Gnomeball/C-Compiler) - Implemented on Linux; only notable change from the intended design is the use of a byte code representation instead of an AST while parsing; so far only chapter one is 'complete', though it's extremely rough.

-* [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) - C++ (>=17) implementation for Linux: with some builtin preprocessing, comprehensive error messages with source locations and more features to come!
-(Part 1, 2 and extra-credits done.
-Part 3 in progress.)
+* [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) - C++ (>=17) implementation for linux and macOS: with some builtin preprocessing, comprehensive error messages with source locations and zero dependencies other than gcc.
+Covers 100% of the book and passes 100% of the test-suite (Parts 1, 2, 3 and extra-credits).
+While the overall design follows the book, many implementation details have been changed in all parts of the compiler.
+I am currently migrating the project to C.

 * [Sh0g0-1758/scarlet](https://github.com/Sh0g0-1758/scarlet) - C++ (>=20) implementation featuring multiline error recovery and CI-verified builds.
 Completed Part 1 with all extra credits.
 Implementation largely follows the book with deviations in semantic analysis stage.
 Parts 2/3 in active development targeting x86_64 (Linux/macOS).
 Roadmap includes extensive static analysis optimizations and a future machine learning framework.
 Built with CMake and tested across GCC/Clang.

+## Cython

+* [romainducrocq/wheelcc](https://github.com/romainducrocq/cube) - An early version of [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) that implements chapters 1 to 13, before switching the compiler implementation to C++.
+It is discontinued and will no longer receive updates.

 ## Go